≡ Menu

 The ironic…

-Thing about these guys is that despite the fact that they have been a part of US history even before the United States was founded, it wasn’t until 2012 that the American Kennel Club (AKC) finally got around to “officially” recognizing this breed.
+The thing about these guys is that despite being a part of US history even before the United States was founded, it wasn’t until 2012 that the American Kennel Club (AKC) finally got around to “officially” recognizing this breed.

 Hopefully…

-Now that they did, this awesome dog breed will start getting a bit more attention that they clearly deserve and perhaps folks will stop calling them by other names such as a Beagle or Foxhound.
+Now that they did, this excellent dog breed will start getting more attention than they deserve, and folks may stop calling them by other names, such as Beagle or Foxhound.

 Physical Characteristics

-This tri-color dog looks similar to a Beagle because of its black, brown and white coloring that occurs in loard patches.
+This tri-color dog looks similar to a Beagle because of its black, brown, and white coloring in board patches.
 He also has shorthair and similarly floppy ears.
 However, as we already stated, the two have nothing to do with each other.
-One big difference between the black and tan dogs are that the Treeing Walker is tall and the beagle is short.
+One big difference between the black and tan dogs is that the Treeing Walker is tall, and the beagle is short.

-The Treeing Walker can have a variety of personalities, which makes it interesting, but also hard to know what you’re getting into when you get one.
-Some are shy yet protective while others are really outgoing and friendly.
-These variations have a lot to do with the fact that the breed came into existence with the help of many other breeds, so therefore they can take after any number of breeds personality-wise.
+The Treeing Walker can have various personalities, making it exciting but also challenging to know what you’re getting into when you get one.
+Some are shy yet protective, while others are outgoing and friendly.
+These variations have a lot to do with the fact that the breed came into existence with the help of many other species, so therefore, they can take after any number of breeds personality-wise.

 Now…

 As far as training is concerned, it’s always a good idea to start young.
-If you train these guys as puppies you’re much more likely to have a social and friendly dog who obeys commands.
-However, if you don’t start when the dog is a puppy, well, then that’s a different story altogether.
+If you train these guys as puppies, you’re likelier to have a friendly, social dog who obeys commands.
+However, if you don’t start when the dog is a puppy, that’s a different story altogether.

-As a scent hound, this dog does need to have some kind of mental stimulation in order to be happy as well as decent exercise.
-These are two things you should definitely keep in mind, particularly if you’re the type of person who plans to be gone all day long at the office.
-This dog isn’t going to be all that happy being home along for 10 hours a day!
+Also, as a scent hound, this dog does need to have some mental stimulation to be happy, as well as decent exercise.
+These are two things you should keep in mind, particularly if you plan to be gone all day long at the office.
+This dog isn’t all that happy being home alone for 10 hours a day!

 We should also mention that…

-This dog is known as “The People’s Choice” among all the hounds and there’s a reason for that.
-All in all, this is a very affectionate breed and they are a preferred dog for families with kids.
+This dog is known as “The People’s Choice” among all the hounds, and there’s a reason for that.
+This is a very affectionate breed, and they are a preferred dog for families with kids.
 That said, you still wouldn’t want to leave a small child alone with any dog, no matter how cute and cuddly the dog (or kid) happen to be.

-The health and life expectancy of a dog has a lot to do with the breeders and breeding techniques.
-If the breeder has done due diligence to eradicate any health problems that the dog is predisposed to, then he will have a significantly higher chance of living a full and healthy life.
+A dog’s health and life expectancy has a lot to do with the breeders and breeding techniques.
+If the breeder has done due diligence to eradicate any health problems the dog is predisposed to, he will have a significantly higher chance of living a whole and healthy life.
 However, even with good breeding, some genetic problems can happen.

-The most likely problems for a Walker Hound include:
+The most likely problems for a Walker Hound include the following:

 And while…